There are many things that we can do to take care of ourselves and reduce the risks associated with using drugs.

 - Don’t use alone if you can.
 If you are using alone, try a test shot or call someone—like Never Use Alone or the BRAVE app to connect, by voice, to a person who will stay on the call with you until you’re safe.

-- Test your drugs for fentanyl.
-Learn how to use a fentanyl test strip
+- Test your drugs for fentanyl, benzodiazepine, xylazine and medetomidine.
+Learn how to use test strips.

 - Remember the 4 S’s: SNORT, SMOKE or SLOWLY inject to SAMPLE a new batch.